-- Posts inside signage including Safe, Smart Distance Decals. - Greets & welcomes voters as they enter the Poll Site. - Directs voters to correct ED/AD Table or to correct Poll Site as necessary. - Hands out Poll Worker Applications to encourage voters to work at the Poll Site. - Assists in closing activities as needed.
+- Posts inside signage. - Greets & welcomes voters as they enter the Poll Site. - Directs voters to correct ED/AD Table or to correct Poll Site as necessary. - Hands out Poll Worker Applications to encourage voters to work at the Poll Site. - Assists in closing activities as needed.